-1 Includes those plans for which at least a part of the cost is borne by the employer, except those legally required, such as workmen's compensation, social security, and railroad retirement.
-2 Includes data for wholesale trade; retail trade; finance, insurance, and real estate; and services (except hotels which employed more than 100 workers), in addition to those industry
+Includes those plans for which at least a part of the cost is borne by the employer, except those legally required, such as workmen's compensation, social security, and railroad retirement.

-3 Transportation, communication, and other public utilities.

-4 Includes data for wholesale trade, retail trade, real estate, and services (except hotels which employed more than 100 workers), in addition to those industry divisions shown separately.
+Includes data for transportation, communication, and other public utilities; wholesale trade; retail trade; real estate; and services, in addition to manufacturing.